 8. Clothing, Shoes, and Accessories

-While the oil, food products, and wood replacements are absolutely amazing in their own right, hemp fiber itself is able to take softer, more versatile forms.
-One of the biggest industries in the world could benefit by adopting hemp into their products.
-This industry is the industry of clothing and accessories.
+While the oil, food products, and wood replacements are absolutely amazing in their own right, hemp fiber itself can take softer, more versatile forms.
+One of the biggest industries in the world, clothing and accessories, could benefit from adopting hemp into its products.

-Hemp fiber as a crop uses a considerably lower amount of water when compared to cotton.
+Hemp fiber as a crop uses considerably less water than cotton.
 On top of that, it only needs half as much land per 2,000 pounds of fabric textile.
-On top of resource consumption, cotton also uses 50% of all pesticides even though it only occupies 1% of US agricultural farmland.
+On top of resource consumption, cotton also uses 50% of all pesticides, even though it only occupies 1% of US agricultural farmland.

 Hemp has also proven to be stronger as a material and more durable than cotton while maintaining a soft, comfortable skin feel for longer.
 This means that shirts and other clothing items made from it can withstand more use and cleaning than the standard cotton equivalents.